opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param useExtrinsicGuess: If true (1), the function uses the provided  ``rvec``  and  ``tvec``  values as initial approximations of the rotation and translation vectors, respectively, and further optimizes them.

+    :param flags: Method for solving a PnP problem:

+            *  **CV_ITERATIVE** Iterative method is based on Levenberg-Marquardt optimization.
+In this case the function finds such a pose that minimizes reprojection error, that is the sum of squared distances between the observed projections ``imagePoints`` and the projected (using :ocv:func:`projectPoints` ) ``objectPoints`` .
+            *  **CV_P3P**  Method is based on the paper of X.S.
+Gao, X.-R. Hou, J. Tang, H.-F. Chang "Complete Solution Classification for the Perspective-Three-Point Problem".
+In this case the function requires exactly four object and image points.
+            *  **CV_EPNP** Method has been introduced by F.Moreno-Noguer, V.Lepetit and P.Fua in the paper "EPnP: Efficient Perspective-n-Point Camera Pose Estimation".

 The function estimates the object pose given a set of object points, their corresponding image projections, as well as the camera matrix and the distortion coefficients.
-This function finds such a pose that minimizes reprojection error, that is, the sum of squared distances between the observed projections ``imagePoints`` and the projected (using
-:ocv:func:`projectPoints` ) ``objectPoints`` .